 For whatever reason, I’m called to use this blog to forge this path, well, this highway.
 The highway actually consists of various paths or “lanes”: paved, unpaved, gravel, dirt, and sidewalk—all contiguous but sometimes switching.

-Sometimes you’re trucking along at 65 mph on the nicely paved lane only to find that it suddenly turns into a dirt road—maybe with potholes big enough to have their own zip code, and you have to slow down to 5 mph to navigate around the potholes, only to find that suddenly the road turns into easier-to-drive gravel, and then back to paved.
+On your Path, sometimes you’re trucking along at 65 mph on the nicely paved lane only to find that it suddenly turns into a dirt road—maybe with potholes big enough to have their own zip code, and you have to slow down to 5 mph to navigate around the potholes, until suddenly the road turns into easier-to-drive gravel, and then back to paved.
 And now you can go 75 mph.

 It’s a challenge.
 Bummer.
 But how amazing to not only know who you are on the physical plane (name, ethnicity, where you live, your career/work, etc.) but also who you are on the spirit plane—the soul you are, the particular and unique spark of the Divine.

 I think this is not like a quick trip to the grocery store but rather a long highway journey out in the country or through the desert—wide open with lots of twists and turns.
 And it’s one of those journeys where the journey is as (or more) important than the destination.

 And I think this journey of learning the soul you are has two primary “scenic vistas” to explore:

 - Forgiveness (not only of others but self too, especially self)